NikolaySitnikov/FlashCur/OVERVIEW.md

 - **Unlimited scalability** with client-side data processing
 - **Zero Redis dependency** eliminating costs and rate limits
 - **Professional-grade security** and compliance features
+- **✅ Production-ready authentication** with proper password verification and error handling
+- **✅ Complete Web3 wallet integration** with RainbowKit and Wagmi
+- **✅ Admin dashboard** with role-based access control and audit logging

 The platform is designed to grow with its users, from individual traders to institutional clients, providing the tools and insights needed to succeed in the fast-paced world of cryptocurrency trading.